treste91/Great-Place-to-Work-Lists/docs/frontend/yearly_list.rst

 Some usefull links are placed next to the participations:

-* Recent lists releases.
+* **Recent lists releases**.
 This section presents a list of the most recently created yearly lists.

-* List archive.
+* **List archive**.
 In this section the yearly lists that belong in the curent list are chronologically listed.

 Layouts
 -------